How to create a swimwear line?

 If your dream is creating a swimwear line that combines aesthetics, quality and identity, you need to know that design is only one part of a much broader journey.

-My name is Corrado Manenti, founder of Be A Designer.
-For over twelve years, my job has been to work with people like you who come to me with an idea and accompany them all the way to the finished product.
-In this article, updated to reflect the new trends of 2026, I will guide you step by step to help you understand how to create a swimwear line with a strategic, sustainable and market-driven approach resort wear.
+I am Corrado Manenti, founder of Be A Designer.
+For over fourteen years my job is to follow those who, like you, come up with an idea and accompany them through to the finished product - to date over 200 fashion brands launched.
+I developed the Fashion Business Designer Canvas™ as a master's project in Textile Engineering and Processes at the Bergamo Polytechnic.
+In this article, updated to the new trends of 2026, I will guide you step by step to understand how to create a swimwear line with a strategic, sustainable and market-driven approach resort wear.

 I will accompany you through our Fashion Business Designer Canvas, a tool designed to help you build a solid, conscious and structured fashion project, where creativity meets entrepreneurial vision.